The Lancia Lambda was one of the most innovative cars of its era.

 It was the first car with an unibody frame structure.
 This design allowed the car to lower its centre of gravity by positioning the engine in a lower position than the body-on-frame structure.

-The Lancia Lambda’s innovations included a 4 wheels brake, a new independent front suspension by hydraulic shock absorbers with concentric vertical coil springs and for the first time, there was space in the rear end for luggage.
+The radical Lancia Lambda’s innovations included a 4 wheels brake, including a new independent front suspension.
+That system was by hydraulic shock absorbers actuated.
+Absorbers with concentric vertical coil springs and that was for the very first time.
+There was also, a space in the rear end for luggage.
 Different body styles were proposed from open cabriolet to torpedo and luxury phaeton.

 Its innovations would not be commonly used for another 40 years.